lotta-schule/lotta/README.md

 The Webapp is a [NextJS](https://nextjs.org/) app that serves the application.
 Its primary purpose is serving the frontend.

+### Core

+Location: apps/core

+The Core is a [Phoenix](https://www.phoenixframework.org/) app that serves the backend, handles authentication and authorization, data storage and retrieval, real-time notifications, and more.
+The boundary to the outside wolrd consists primarily of a [GraphQL](https://graphql.org/) API.

 ### Hubert

 Location: libs/hubert